lovelak-pro/PyCrypt/README.md

-# PyCrypt - Password Encryption Tool
+# PyCrypt - Password Encryption/Decryption Tool

 A simple GUI-based password encryption and decryption tool built with Python and HTML/JavaScript.